AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/compiling.md

     serialised_args[1] = sender;
     serialised_args[2] = recipient;

+    // 0xdcd4c318 is the function selector for `transfer(field,field,field)`
     context.call_private_function(self.address, 0xdcd4c318, serialised_args)
   }
 }
 ```

+Read more about how to use the Noir interfaces [here](./functions.md#contract-interface).

 :::info
 At the moment, the compiler generates these interfaces from already compiled ABIs, and not from source code.
 This means that you should not import a generated interface from within the same project as its source contract, or you risk circular references.